CCMS-UCSD/MassIVEDocumentation/docs/quant/2_access_quant_1_dataset.md

 3. **Quantification Result**: The summary of the result for statistical analysis from `Statistical Analysis of Quantified Analytes` category.

     - **Differential proteins**: Number of distinct proteins found to be differentially abundant in at least one comparison across all analyses (original submission and reanalyses) associated with this dataset.
 A protein is differentially abundant if its change in abundance across conditions is found to be statistically significant with an adjusted p-value <= 0.05 and lists no issues associated with statistical tests for differential abundance.
 Distinct protein accessions are counted across all files submitted in the `Statistical Analysis of Quantified Analytes` category having a `Protein` column in this dataset.
-    For this container, there are xx reanalyses including the table for the result of statistical analysis in the `Statistical Analysis of Quantified Analytes` category.
-Ten proteins are significantly different for at least one pairwise comparisons across xx reanalyses.
+For this dataset, the owner didn't submit any file including adjusted p-value column in the `Statistical Analysis of Quantified Analytes` category ('N/A' shown).
+However, reanalyses submitted this information.
+97 distinct protein accessions are significantly different for at least one pairwise comparisons across 51 reanalyses.

     - **Quantified proteins**: Number of distinct proteins quantified across all analyses (original submission and reanalyses) associated with this dataset.
 Distinct protein accessions are counted across all files submitted in the `Statistical Analysis of Quantified Analytes` category having a `Protein` column in this dataset.
-    For this container, 2,875 proteins were quantified and tested by MSstats across xx reanalyses in this container.
+For this dataset, the owner didn't submit any file including adjusted p-value column in the `Statistical Analysis of Quantified Analytes` category ('N/A' shown).
+However, reanalyses submitted this information.
+6,981 distinct protein accessions were quantified and tested by MSstats across 51 reanalyses.